samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 3/read.md

 ### We will be using Health analytics data

 #### hack - shift + enter automaticlly formats sequel on sql pad
+#### USE ROUND when rounding off to lesser decimal point of your requirement

 EXAMPLE CODE SNIPPET to investigate measure in our dataset 'HEALTH ANALYTICS DATA' :-
 ##### 1